Binary Fading Interference Channel with No CSIT

-For fixed $(\delta_1, \delta_2)$, we can determine the corresponding achievable sum-rate, \emph{i.e.} $R_{sum}(\delta_1, \delta_2) := R_1(\delta_1, \delta_2) + R_2(\delta_1, \delta_2)$, and then maximize over all possible $(\delta_1, \delta_2)$.
+and then maximize over all possible values of $(\delta_1, \delta_2)$.
 To determine $R_{sum}(\delta_1, \delta_2)$, it is sufficient to make sure that both common messages are decodable at both receivers and each private message is decodable at its corresponding receiver.
-More specifically, we follow the similar procedure as~\cite[Section 3]{Etkin} except that we explore time-sharing and optimize the rate splitting.
-That is the rates of the common messages are determined by the two virtual compound-MAC channels at the two receivers, and each private message is decoded last only at its corresponding receiver.
-In fact, we have following theorem: \begin{theorem} Following sum-rate is optimal over $\delta_1$, $\delta_2\in [0, 1]$:
+More specifically, we follow the similar procedure as~\cite[Section~III]{Etkin} except that we explore time-sharing and optimize the rate splitting.
+That is the rates of the common messages are determined by the two virtual compound-MAC channels at the two receivers, and each private message is decoded only at its corresponding receiver.
+We have following theorem: \begin{theorem} The following sum-rate is optimal over $\delta_1$, $\delta_2\in [0, 1]$:

 where

 \end{theorem} \begin{remark} Treating interference as erasure can achieve a sum-rate as large as $2p_d (1 - p_c)$, while the sum-rate of interference-decoding scheme is $p_d + p_c - p_d p_c$.
 In the weak interference regime where $p_c \leq \frac{p_d}{1+p_d}$, the proposed HK scheme degrades to treating-interference-as-erasure and achieves the sum-capacity.
 In the moderate interference regime where $\frac{p_d}{1+p_d} < p_c \leq p_d$, partially decoding interference can outperform the other two schemes. \end{remark}